HW-Wright/pp4-photography-blog/README.md

 - As a verified user, I want to be able to upload a post and join the community.
 - As a verified user, I want to be able to amend the post for any errors or mistakes.
 - As a verified user, I want to easily be able to remove a post if I so choose.
-- As a verified user, I want my posts and my comments to be editable or deletable, only by me and site admins.
+- As a verified user, I want my posts and my comments to be editable or removable, only by me and site admins.
 - As a verified user, I want to log in and log out of the site with ease.

 ### Development Plan